Juanpa8830/books-store/README.md

 ### Run

-To run tests, run the following command:
+To run the application, type the following command:

-  npm test
+  npm start

 ### Deployment